thegetty/terracottas/source/views/guide.md

 ([www.getty.edu/art/collection/](http://www.getty.edu/art/collection/)),
 where readers can access additional data on specific objects.
 The brief descriptions below are based on the information supplied at the time of acquisition, from publications, and more recent observations.
-As research advances, the online collection catalogue will evolve.

 <div class="about">

 > #### Download [CSV](assets/downloads/AncientTerracottas_Ferruzza_Data_Extended.csv) \| [JSON](assets/downloads/AncientTerracottas_Ferruzza_Data_Extended.json)<br />
-> Available for further research and study, this extended dataset includes information on the 60 catalogue objects, and 1,000 additional collection objects outlined below.
+> Available for further research and study, this extended dataset includes information on the 60 catalogue objects and 1,000 additional collection objects outlined below.
 It is current to the date of publication.
 </div>